derijkp/scywalker/README.md

 `-d`
     By default the command is run using a single core (=slow).
 Use the `-d` option to specify the manner of job distribution/parallelisation.
-Use a number to specify distribution over (max) the given number of cores on the local machine, while "sge" or "slurm" will distribute jobs over a Grid Engine or SLURM cluster.
+Use a number to specify distribution over (max) the given number of cores on the local machine, while specifying "sge" or "slurm" here is one way (see next for other) to distribute jobs over a Grid Engine or SLURM cluster.
     On a cluster the command will finish after submitting all jobs (with dependencies).
     For distributed runs a tab separated log file is created (in the projectdir) named process_project_<projectname>.<starttime>.running